-That's why I read and summarized Aaron and Marylou Tyler's best-selling book for sales reps with limited time to spare, but still want to sound like they've kept up with the latest sales reading list.
+That's why I read and summarized his best-seller for reps who have limited time to spare — but still want to sound like they've kept up with the latest sales reading list.

-Fundamentally, Predictable Revenue is a framework to create consistency year-over-year and provide business growth based on a formulaic process — not last-minute hustling and guessing.
-That way, you're "predicting" how much "revenue" your business is constantly generating.
+Predictable Revenue is a framework to create consistency year-over-year and provide business growth based on a formulaic process — not last-minute hustling and guessing.
+That way, you're 'predicting' how much revenue your business is constantly generating.

 1. Cold Calling 2.0

 "Cold Calling 2.0" is a prospecting strategy where a rep gets in touch with the direct manager of a decision-maker they're targeting and asks them to refer them to the right person.

 The hopes here are that you'll know you're connecting with the right prospect, that they'll already know who you are when you finally connect, and that they'll have already set some time aside to speak with you before your conversation.